If we knew all the obstacles we’d face, it’s unlikely we’d ever start.

 18 Things I Wish I’d Known

 Remember that you signed up for this whole crazy thing to have a fun goal that would keep you motivated.
-While you are going to push yourself just a tad harder on race day, it’s not supposed to be miserable and in fact you might find you actually love it, if you just take a second to look around.
+While you’re going to push yourself just a tad harder on race day, it’s not supposed to be miserable and in fact you might find you actually love it, if you just take a second to look around.

-Everyone talks so much about what hurts or what didn’t go well, that I think we forge this whole thing can be a whole lot of fun!
+Everyone talks so much about what hurts or what didn’t go well, that I think we forget this whole thing can be a whole lot of fun!
 There are people in whacky costumes, friends and family ready to support you and we must never forget the post race meal…mmm burgers.